 c.
 Each member should gladly lend his or her wholehearted support not only to his or her own area of service and concern, but to the total church program.
 Only when each member fulfills his or her own special role and cooperates with the entire ministry of the church can the purpose of the church be realized.

 b.
-Watch Care: This status available only to students at Maranatha Baptist Bible College who wish to retain full membership in their “home” churches.
+Watch Care: This status is available only to students at Maranatha Baptist University who wish to retain full membership in their home churches.
 They have the same privileges and responsibilities as active members, except they may not vote, speak in church business meetings, or hold the office of pastor, deacon, or other designated offices.

 c.
 Inactive: Failure to attend the services as stated above shall be deemed sufficient grounds for dropping of the name from active membership and placing it on the inactive roll by church action.
 Names shall be carried on the inactive roll for a period of six months.
 During this time, every effort shall be made by the pastor and deacons to re-establish the member’s fellowship with the church.
 If the delinquent member shows no interest during the year, the deacons may recommend to the church that the name be dropped from the church roll.